 This introductory course will allow you to experience and gain basic skills in several areas of the hospitality industry by focusing on food preparation and cooking, food service, customer services and accommodation.

-This course is based in the busy college training kitchens in Fort William and Portree.
+This course is based in the busy college training kitchens in Fort William.
 Students will combine practical cooking days with classroom theory sessions each week.

 Applicants must have a passion for cookery and be willing to work hard and commit to the requirements of the course.